The extension of Schwarzschild line element to include uniformly accelerated mass: Discussion of results and conclusions

 \section{Discussion of results and conclusions}

-In this work we investigated the gravitational field due to a moving Schwarzschild object where we considered uniform accelerated motion in $X-$direction and in arbitrary direction on the $XY$ plane.
-Subsequently we obtained the spacetime line element for each cases.
+In this work, we investigated the gravitational field due to a moving Schwarzschild object, where we considered uniform accelerated motion in $X-$direction.
+And we also established the transformation equations, after decomposing the given acceleration into two arbitrary orthogonal directions ( which may be useful for some future work).
+Subsequently, we obtained the spacetime line element for each cases.
 Our findings can be described as follows: \begin{enumerate} \item[(a)] At first we obtained the line element for the spacetime geometry due to a uniformly moving Schwarzschild object.
-If the velocity is set to zero as a boundary condition, then we recover the standard Schwarzschild line element.
-Further this line element becomes Minkowskian line element if the mass parameter is set to zero which indicates the flatness of the spacetime. \item[(b)] Next, we extended our work for an object having uniformly accelerated motion-- (i) acceleration in $X-$direction and (ii) acceleration in an arbitrary direction on the $XY$ plane.
-In both the cases we obtained the spacetime line elements and we successfully tested those line elements under various boundary conditions.
+If the velocity is set to zero as a limiting condition, then we recover the standard Schwarzschild line element.
+Further, this line element becomes Minkowskian line element if the mass parameter is set to zero which indicates the flatness of the spacetime. \item[(b)] Next, we extended our work for an object having uniformly accelerated motion-- (i) acceleration in $X-$direction and (ii) acceleration in an arbitrary direction on the $XY$ plane.
+In both the cases we obtained the spacetime line elements and we successfully tested those line elements under various limiting conditions.

-\end{enumerate} The spacetime geometries (in terms of the line elements) described above are well defined and satisfy their respective necessary boundary conditions.
-Therefore we concluded that the obtained line elements can represent the respective gravitational fields due to the moving Schwarzschild objects with various kinds of motion.
-Such work will have immense applications in astrophysics when we calculate the geodesic equations of test particles in the gravitational field of objects having uniform acceleration.